About TrailMQ

 From transport to evidence

-A standard broker answers one basic question:
+A standard broker answers one basic question: did the message move?

 That turns MQTT from a pure transport mechanism into a source of structured, reviewable evidence.